How to Make the Best Homemade Stromboli Recipe

 Instructions

-- Use your fingers or a rolling pin to roll out each section of dough into a rectangle – about 9” x 14”.
+- Roll the Dough: Use your fingers or a rolling pin to roll each dough portion into a rectangle about 9 inches by 14 inches.

-- Add a layer of salame, pepperoni, and sausage.
+- Add the Meats: Layer with Genoa salame, pepperoni, and Italian sausage.

-- Add another 1/3 cup of mozzarella cheese and top with some diced tomatoes and a tablespoon each of parsley and basil.
+- Add More Fillings: Top with another 1/3 cup of mozzarella cheese, a spoonful of fire-roasted diced tomatoes, and 1 tablespoon each of parsley and basil.

-- Add the remaining ⅓ cup of cheese to each stromboli.
+- Finish the Filling: Sprinkle the remaining 1/3 cup of mozzarella on each stromboli.

-- Whisk together the egg with a tablespoon of water.
-Brush the egg mixture over the strombolis and cut several slits across the top for steam to escape.
+- Brush with Egg Wash: In a small bowl, whisk the egg with 1 tablespoon of water.
+Brush the mixture over each stromboli.
+Cut several shallow slits across the top to allow steam to escape.

-- Bake strombolis for 20-25 minutes or until deep golden brown.
+- Bake the Stromboli: Bake for 20 to 25 minutes, or until deep golden brown.

-- Brush tops with a bit of olive oil and garnish with parmesan cheese and fresh herbs, if desired.
+- Finish and Serve: Brush the tops with olive oil and sprinkle with parmesan cheese and additional herbs if desired.
+Slice into 2-inch sections and serve hot with marinara sauce on the side.

 Donna’s Notes